Logiqx/gps-details/docs/devices/garmin/power/README.md

 ### Observations

-Results of some basic using the windsurf activity; "normal" power mode, and various satellite modes:
+Results of some basic testing using the windsurf activity; "normal" power mode, and various satellite modes:

 | Satellite Mode       | Observations                                                 |        Equivalent        |
 | -------------------- | ------------------------------------------------------------ | :----------------------: |